Muammar Gaddafi: Personal life

 In the 1970s and 1980s, there were reports of his making sexual advances toward female reporters and members of his entourage.
 Starting in the 1980s, he travelled with his all-female Amazonian Guard, who were allegedly sworn to a life of celibacy.
 After Gaddafi's death, a Libyan psychologist, Seham Sergewa, part of a team investigating sexual offences during the civil war, stated that five of the guards told her they had been raped by Gaddafi and senior officials.
 After Gaddafi's death, a French journalist, Annick Cojean, published a book alleging that Gaddafi had had sexual relations with women, some in their early teenage years, who had been specially selected for him.
 One of those Cojean interviewed, a woman named Soraya, claimed that Gaddafi kept her imprisoned in a basement for six years, where he repeatedly raped her; urinated on her; and forced her to watch pornography, drink alcohol, and snort cocaine.
 The sexual abuse was said to have been facilitated by Gaddafi's Chief of Protocol Nuri al-Mismari and Mabrouka Sherif.
 Gaddafi also hired several Ukrainian nurses to care for him; one described him as kind and considerate and was surprised that allegations of abuse had been made against him.

 Gaddafi married his first wife, Fatiha al-Nuri, in 1969.
 They had one son, Muhammad Gaddafi (born 1970); their relationship was strained, and they divorced in 1970.
 Gaddafi's second wife was Safia Farkash, née el-Brasai, a former nurse from the Obeidat tribe, born in Bayda.
 They met in 1969, after his ascension to power, when he was hospitalized with appendicitis; he claimed that it was love at first sight.
 The couple remained married until his death.
-Together they had seven biological children: Saif al-Islam Gaddafi (born 1972), Al-Saadi Gaddafi (born 1973), Mutassim Gaddafi (1974–2011), Hannibal Muammar Gaddafi (born 1975), Ayesha Gaddafi (born 1976), Saif al-Arab Gaddafi (1982–2011), and Khamis Gaddafi (1983–2011).
+Together they had seven biological children: Saif al-Islam Gaddafi (1972–2026), Al-Saadi Gaddafi (born 1973), Mutassim Gaddafi (1974–2011), Hannibal Muammar Gaddafi (born 1975), Aisha Gaddafi (born 1976), Saif al-Arab Gaddafi (1982–2011), and Khamis Gaddafi (1983–2011).
 He also adopted two children, Hana Gaddafi and Milad Gaddafi.
 Several of his sons gained a reputation for lavish and anti-social behaviour in Libya, which proved a source of resentment toward his administration.
 At least three of his cousins were prominent figures in Gaddafi's regime.
 Ahmed Gaddaf al-Dam is Libya's former Special Envoy to Egypt and a leading figure of the Gaddafi regime.
 Mansour Dhao was his chief of security and led the People's Guard.
 Sayyid Gaddaf al-Dam was a brigadier general and described as the second most powerful person in Libya in the 1980s.

+Saif al-Islam Gaddafi, the son who was considered to be Gaddafi's main heir, was assassinated in February 2026.